mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 In a nutshell, it's **awesome** :grin:

+> The training was a 3-day "Brown Belt" course, which is the closest equivalent Salesforce currently has to an implementation expert certification...
+There's some more sessions going on right now, so ask your Account Executive or Partner Manager if you're interested!

-* It's come a very long way since last November.
+### It's come a very long way since last November.
+Back in November, there were a lot of moments where you had to dig into code in order to import datasets, transform the data, or fully configure a dashboard.
+While you still have the option to use code to do all that, I'm happy to report that that's no longer the case!

-* The correct wording is actually "Salesforce Analytics Cloud, powered by Wave" – My guess is Benioff got a little too excited by the name at Dreamforce '14, and now everyone thinks it's "Salesforce Wave"...
-The <a href="http://silverlinecrm.com/legomarcs-first-dreamforce/" target="_blank">giant inflatable surfboard</a> made it all worth it though!
+### The correct wording is actually "Salesforce Analytics Cloud, powered by Wave"
+My guess is Benioff got a little too excited by the name at Dreamforce '14, and now everyone thinks it's "Salesforce Wave"...
+The giant inflatable surfboard made it all worth it though!